jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I was a theatre usher/projectionist back then and saw it all first hand.
 Some movies were great, but most were bland: comedies, tragedies, dramas, suspense, all genres usually fell flat.
 Theatres were over-priced and often empty.
 Customers were unhappy and often told me so.
 Regardless, the industry didn't care because, on the back of strong DVD sales, they were busy enjoying lavish paychecks, banquets, and award shows.

-Any consideration of upgrading their customers to the Internet Age was not-existent.
+Any consideration of upgrading their customers to the Internet Age was non-existent.
 The industry wasn't going to throw away the DVD.

 Instead, they double-downed on it.
 Twice!
 They made HD-DVD and Blu-Ray (2006).
 They increased the dark majic of marketing, special effects, and celebrity culture.
 The Hollywood hierarchy was happy the way things were.
 They (thought) they controlled the digital technology lever of power.

 Their business model was to ration access to it.
-Hollywood had a mass-production formula.
-First came movie "teasers," then celebrating filled publicity campaigns with a surge of mass-marketing.
-Then theater release.
-A few months' delay before the DVD launch.
-Another few months wait, then television rights were auctioned off.
-Finally, at the end came another sequel to restart the process once again.
+Hollywood had a mass-production formula of gate-keeping.

+1. Release movie "teasers".
+2. Promote movie with celebraties and mass-marketing.
+3. Theater release.
+4. A few months later launch DVD.
+5. A few months later release on TV.
+6. Repeat with another sequel.

-That was the Hollywood system in the 1990s and 2000s.
+That was the Hollywood gate-keeping system in the 1990s and 2000s.
 Hollywood wanted to keep reproducing blockbusters forever.

 In swooped internet Jedi on an ethernet chandelier.

 Unknown and unpaid technologists created BitTorrent sites (2008).
 Although filled with computer viruses, lousy picture quality, and poorly designed user interfaces, these sites gave regular people movies on the internet.

-With the lever of power in both hands, DVDs faced off against internet streaming: Industrial Age vs.Internet Age.
+With the lever of power in both hands, DVDs faced off against internet streaming: Industrial Age vs. Internet Age.

 A decade before, the music industry was in the same spot.
 Compact Disc (1982) sales died when customers got internet connections and flocked to torrent sites like Napster (1999).
 Music executives tried—and failed—to make their own online music platform.
 When the great Steve Jobs created iTunes (2001) to help save the music industry, the executives still didn't want to share power over the music business.